 Hybrid Arts Lab

-Hybrid Arts Lab ran from August 29-December 30, 2020 and from February 1-May 23, 2021, supporting a diverse range of arts classes, exhibitions, and programs across the College of Arts and Sciences, featuring 65 distinct projects, engaging nearly 900 students, faculty, and staff in the College of Arts and Sciences.
+Hybrid Arts Lab ran from August 29-December 30, 2020 and from February 1-May 23, 2021.
+It supported a diverse range of arts classes, exhibitions, and programs across the College of Arts and Sciences; featured 65 distinct projects; and engaged nearly 900 students, faculty, and staff in the College of Arts and Sciences.
 For a comprehensive listing of Hybrid Arts Lab programming, please see our website for Hybrid Arts Lab’s programming archive.

-While Summer Series 2020 was focused on exclusively online delivery of exhibitions and engagement, Summer Series 2021 brought a new round of hybrid programming, featuring 8 exhibitions, engaging 15 artists, framed specifically around ideas that foster conversations, relationships or careers that represent and welcome diverse perspectives.
+While Summer Series 2020 focused exclusively on online exhibitions and engagement, Summer Series 2021 brought about a new round of hybrid programming, featuring 8 exhibitions and engaging 15 artists.
+The ideas framing the series focused on fostering conversations, relationships, or careers that represent and welcome diverse perspectives.
 In addition, Summer Series 2021 encouraged collaboration and multi-disciplinary approaches.

 Stillman Hall Tent

-During Autumn 2020 semester, three outdoor tents held spaces for physically distanced classes, rehearsals and exhibitions in the various arts units across the College of Arts and Sciences.
+During the Autumn 2020 semester, three outdoor tents held spaces for physically distanced classes, rehearsals, and exhibitions in the various arts units across the College of Arts and Sciences.
 The tent behind Stillman Hall was managed by Urban Arts Space and was part of its Hybrid Arts Lab umbrella, which also included Hopkins Hall Gallery and a virtual venue, UAS Online.
-The Stillman tent allowed artists to experiment with how art is made, viewed and understood, and helped test assumptions of how collaboration in the arts can happen and was available for use across all arts units in the Arts and Sciences.
+The Stillman tent allowed artists to experiment with how art is made, viewed, and understood.
+It also tested assumptions on how collaboration in the arts can happen and was available for use across all arts units in the College of Arts and Sciences.

 Promoting experiential learning and relevant visual arts research, Urban Arts Space primarily focused on serving two functions across physical and virtual venues this past year: